unshittify-org/ublacklist-amazon/README.md

 ## Basic list

-The basic blocklist removes the Pinterest website and all its aliases that always show up in all your completely unrelared searches.
+The basic blocklist removes the Amazon website and all its aliases that always show up in all your completely unrelared searches.

 ## Extended list
-The extended blocklist also adds rules to remove all apps, socials and other services from the Pinterest, Inc. company.
+The extended blocklist also adds rules to remove all apps, socials and other services from the Amazon, Inc. company.

 ## Overkill option